Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

     cutout textures, the Any Hit shader is used to discard hits against the cutout regions of the geometry.
-- Closest Hit: Is called for the closest hit found along the ray, and can compute and return intersection information through the ray payload or trace rays if performing shading in the Closest Hit shader is desired.
+- Closest Hit: Is called for the closest hit found along the ray, and can compute and return intersection information through the ray payload or trace additional rays.
-- Miss: When no hit is found for a ray, the miss shader is called.
+- Miss: When no hit is found, the miss shader is called.
 The Miss shader can be used to return a background color for primary rays, or mark occlusion rays as unoccluded.

+The intersection, any hit and closest hit shaders are used together as a Hit Group to describe how to process rays and intersections with the geometry.
+The closest hit shader is required, while the intersection and any hit shaders are optional if not needed.

+> Aside: for geometry not using an any hit shader, explicitly disable it using
+> the corresponding force opaque or disable any hit geometry or ray flags, otherwise an empty any hit
+> shader will be called.

 For a detailed overview and other interesting applications and use cases, see the [Ray Tracing Gems Book](http://www.realtimerendering.com/raytracinggems/),